-In a retrospective, observational study, Lee and colleagues (2015) examined the effectiveness of prolotherapy for nontraumatic refractory RC disease in 151 patients who were unresponsive to 3 months of aggressive conservative treatment.
+In a retrospective observational study, Lee and colleagues (2015) examined the effectiveness of prolotherapy for nontraumatic refractory RC disease in 151 patients who were unresponsive to three months of aggressive conservative treatment.
 Of the patients, 63 received prolotherapy with 16.5 % dextrose 10-ml solution (treatment group), and 63 continued conservative treatment (control group).
-Main outcome measures included VAS score of the average shoulder pain level for the past 1 week, SPADI score, isometric strength of the shoulder abductor, active ROM of the shoulder, maximal tear size on ultrasonography, and number of analgesics required per day.
-Over 1-year follow-up, 57 patients in the treatment group and 53 in the control group were analyzed.
-There was no significant difference between the 2 groups in age, sex, shoulder dominance, duration of symptoms, and ultrasonographic findings at pre-treatment.
+Main outcome measures included VAS score of the average shoulder pain level for the past one week, SPADI score, isometric strength of the shoulder abductor, active ROM of the shoulder, maximal tear size on ultrasonography, and number of analgesics required per day.
+Over one-year follow-up, 57 patients in the treatment group and 53 in the control group were analyzed.
+There was no significant difference between the two groups in age, sex, shoulder dominance, duration of symptoms, and ultrasonographic findings at pre-treatment.
 The average number of injections in the treatment group was 4.8.
-Compared with the control group, outcome measures showed
+Compared with the control group, outcome measures showed significant improvement in the treatment group.

-Prolotherapy and Platelet Rich Plasma Therapies UnitedHealthcare Oxford Clinical Policy Page 11 of 37 Effective 01/01/2025 significant improvement in the treatment group.
 There were no AEs.
 The authors concluded that prolotherapy can be an option for patients with refractory chronic RC disease who showed no response to other treatments.
 They stated that prospective RCTs are needed to further demonstrate efficacy.
 The only limitation cited was the non-randomized retrospective study design.